The Road to Recovery

 Boone Memorial Partnership

-Marshall Health supports local communities in their efforts to expand Medication Assisted Treatment and Certified Peer Recovery Coaching.
-Marshall Health is partnering with Boone Memorial Hospital to expand Medication Assisted Treatment (MAT) in their community including the comprehensive recovery supports.
+Marshall Health partnered with Boone Memorial Hospital to expand MAT in their community and comprehensive recovery supports.
 Marshall Health is partnering with multiple community partners to expand certified peer coaching curriculum to vulnerable populations such as the homeless, pregnant and postpartum women, veterans and LGBTQ individuals.

-Marshall Health, along with West Virginia University and West Virginia School of Osteopathic Medicine, received State Opioid Response (SOR) funding to promote education for individuals in the pipeline and those in the workforce to ensure they are equipped to address SUD and specifically support MAT.
+Marshall Health, along with West Virginia University and West Virginia School of Osteopathic Medicine, received State Opioid Response (SOR) funding to equip individuals in the pipeline as well as the current workforce to address SUD and support MAT.

 Marshall Health implemented the Maternal Opioid Misuse (MOM) model, which provides funding opportunities for selected state Medicaid agencies (Drug Free Moms and Babies sites) to support evidence-based, coordinated care delivery for pregnant and postpartum women with opioid use disorder (OUD) and their infants.
 The MOM model leverages Center for Medicare and Medicaid Innovation authorities and state flexibility to address the fragmented care that the model’s focus population currently receives.

 In fall 2019, Marshall Health received State Opioid Response funding, through the Bureau of Behavioral Health, to provide person-centered early interventions for individuals with substance use disorders.
 This recovery-based change initiative utilized peers with lived experience who work in the community with high-risk populations, including unhoused, pregnant and parenting women and the LGBTQ community.

 Addiction Medicine Fellowship Program